AFL Players Association awards: Best first-year player

-Awarded annually since 1998, the Best First-Year Player award is awarded to the best adjudged player who is in his first year on an AFL list.
+In the AFL, this award has been given annually since 1998.
+It is awarded to the best adjudged player who is in his first year on an AFL list.
 The eligibility for the award is different from the AFL's other main award for the best performing young player, the AFL Rising Star, which can be won by any player aged under 21 as of 1 January that year, and who has not played more than ten matches before the start of the season.
 Michael Barlow, for example, won the award in 2010 but was not eligible for the Rising Star.
 Brownlow Medallists Adam Goodes and Chris Judd have both won the award in the past.

+In the AFL Women's, the award has been given since the second season in 2018.
+There is a similarly decreased focus on youth—for example, Richmond's Eilish Sheerin won the award in 2022 (S7) at the age of 30.